-The JSON is useful for returning multi-level resources from the resource tree, for example requesting an entire instance (all Objects Instances, Resources and Resource Instances at once).
+The JSON is useful for returning multi-level Resources from the resource tree, for example requesting all Instances of an Object, Resources and Resource Instances within a LWM2M Client within the same response.
 The JSON format also includes optional time fields, which allows for multiple versions of representations to be sent in the same payload.
 The time fields are only used when sending notifications.

-This data format has a Media Type of application/senml+json.
+This data format has a Media Type of application/vnd.oma.lwm2m+json